AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

    >
    >The styles.less file is not mandatory.
 This means that you do not need to create this file, if you have not defined any custom styles, variables, or mixins.
    >
-   >However, if you do not create a style.less file, in the css.txt file, you need to uncomment the following line:
+   >However, if you do not create a style.less file, in the css.txt file, you must uncomment the following line:
    >
    >**`#base=less`**
    >